kyrexiii/haruka.lol/public/notes/sometimes.md

 maybe stay busy maybe just pass the time

 coding helps but its not like before
-earlier we both used to talk and do stuff together
+earlier things felt shared
-now its like... silent project mode
+now it’s more like silent project mode

 i still opened vs code and tried building something
 small idea nothing crazy